Margins of discrete Bayesian networks: Directed Graphical Models

-is in the marginal model for $\G_{-v}$. \end{prop}
+is in the marginal model for $\G[V \setminus \{v\}]$. \end{prop}

 \begin{proof} Consider the factorization of the canonical DAG $\bar{\G}$.
 The first result follows from grouping the factors according to districts and noting that there is no overlap in the variables being integrated out.
-The second result follows from noting that if $v$ has no children, the variable $x_v$ only appears in a single factor, and this term is a conditional distribution that integrates to 1. \end{proof}
+The second result follows from noting that if $v$ has no children, the variable $x_v$ only appears in a single factor, and that factor is a conditional distribution that integrates to 1. \end{proof}

-This result tells us in particular that we need only consider mDAGs containing a single district, since the characterization of the model can always be reduced to such graphs.
+It follows from this result that to characterize the marginal model we need only consider mDAGs containing a single district, since other models can always be reduced to combinations of such graphs.